meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 <img src="https://miro.medium.com/max/1000/1*aNMBIivJppLy2fMRVUSgHA.gif" width=250>

-> Before we start, navigate to Repl.it and `+ Create Repl` with the title `DataTypes & Vars - Your Name`
+Before we start, create a new Python file using IDLE and save it as YOUR-NAME_DataTypes_Vars.py

 ## Instructions: